 The tool is placed before the Levels and Curve tools for a reason.
-At the risk of revealing noise, the HDR tool should not be used after adjustment of those tools in your workflow.
+At the risk of revealing noise, the HDR tool should not be used after the adjustment of those tools in your workflow.

 - Select the image or images to be adjusted in the Browser.

 - Enable Show Exposure Warnings in the toolbar, main menu or by using the shortcut Cmd/Ctrl-E.